Vittory-2809/Vittory-2809/README.md

 # Hi 👋

 I'm a Statistics in Economics student.
 My projects blend **data analysis**, **visualization**, and **statistical modeling**.
+I also have a degree in executive secretarial and languages.

 ## Technical Skills
 - **Languages**: R, Python, SQL